 It was enacted on 15th February 1985.

-The 52nd amendment of Indian constitution was introduced by A.K Sen.
+The 52nd amendment of the Indian constitution was introduced by A.K Sen.

-4) Does it consider disqualification on grounds of a split, merger, or both?
+4) Does the 52nd Amendment of the Indian Constitution consider disqualification on grounds of a split, merger, or both?

-The act only considers the merger of political parties as an exception to the disqualification grounds and not a split.
+The 52nd Amendment of the Indian Constitution only considers the merger of political parties as an exception to the disqualification grounds and not a split.

-5) Is it applicable to the House of Parliament or state legislature or both?
+5) Is the 52nd Amendment of the Indian Constitution applicable to the House of Parliament or state legislature or both?